 Super wide-angle lens

 There are situations when color capturing shows strange variation.
-It frequently happens with the super wide-angle lens, which brings in the unwanted cyan hue and undesirably changes the mood of most of the scenes.
+It frequently happens with the super wide-angle lens, which brings in the unwanted cyan hue and undesirably changes most of the scenes’ mood.

-You can also notice how the standard camera has even preserved the details of the minaret on the left.
+You can also notice how the standard camera has even preserved the minaret’s details on the left.
 In contrast, the ultra-wide-angle lens has smoothened the entire subject resulting in an overall whitewashed image.

 The following images also display a similar trend.
 The original colors that are warmer in tones have turned bluish when the ultra-wide-angle camera comes into action.
 Additionally, it loses essential details on the extreme areas of the image.